jchang96/A-Look-into-FHV-Accessibility/README.md

 Jean Chang is a Data Analyst at the New York City Taxi and Limousine Commission
 <br/>
 <br/>
-*Data: HVFHV June 2019 Trip Records (https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page)*
+*Data: HVFHV 2019 Trip Records (https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page)*